HusarzVTF/SQL/readme.md

 ## Acknowledgements
 Inspiration to this project was to join working experiance as financial analyst and  knowledge and also experience  in field of
-SQL databases to show some examples of my skils.
+SQL databases to show some examples of my skills.

 ## Setup